gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 2.4.
 Solve the :class:`.OptimizationProblem`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then, we can run the scenario by calling the :meth:`.MDODiscipline.execute` method of the scenario.
+Then, we can run the scenario by calling the :meth:`.Discipline.execute` method of the scenario.

 .. code::